gburtch/gburtch.github.io/_posts/2021-03-26-synth-demo.md

 I am going to import and integrate the COVID-19 daily cumulative case volumes, district names (for labels / interpretation), and a few of the district characteristics: physicians per capita, pharmacy volumes, and count of individuals by age range.
-Again, I will ultimately use the latter in my SCM implementation to arrive at a result that looks rather similar to that published in the paper.
+I will ultimately use the latter in my SCM implementation to arrive at a result that looks rather similar to that published in the paper.
 However, using SCUL, as you will see, we can do a good job without those features.